erenkarakal/SkriptHarbor/resources/tabhook/WIKI.md

-Make sure to use this button for a better experience.
+Use this button at the right top for a better experience.

 ![image](https://github.com/erenkarakal/SkriptHarbor/assets/67760502/f0f6e108-ae8a-4976-9263-1a3c470c81c2)